-Prior to construction of each area (9 through 16 & 18), applicant shall submit to the Executive Director approved tentative tract maps and p: indicating proposed lot lines (where applicable), unit locations, elevations, typical floor plans and design of any common areas/facil: to demonstrate compliance with design requirements of LNCDP, refer p No minimum or maximum unit size shall be required.
+Frior to construction of each area(9 through 16 & 18), applicant shal submit to the Executive Director approved tentative tract maps and pl indicating proposed lot lines (where applicable), unit locations, elevations, typical floor plans and design of any common areas/facil: to demonstrate compliance with design requirements of LNCDP, refer p No minimum or maximum unit size shall be required.
 Parking shall be provided in accordance with the adopted Orange County Guidelines.
-The number of units within each designated location may be determined by applicant provided the total number of units does not exceed 3200 unitingly both market rate and low/moderate-cost units); this number refers to the aforementioned site only (sites 9 through 16 & 18).
+Th number of units within each designated location may be determined by applicant provided the total number of units does not exceed 3200 uni (including both market rate and low/moderate-cost units); this number refers to the aforementioned size only (sites 9 through 16 & 18).